Phrases, sayings and idioms at

 Fathoming the depth of the water over against Brill, we found it there where the buoys are placed to warn all seamen of the danger of that passage, that we had not above two feet more water than the ship drew.

-See also: swing the lead.
+See also: swing the lead and other nautical phrases.